dandailey/advent_of_code/2021/README.md

+From this folder, just run something like `ruby setup.rb 01a`.
+This will create a folder called `01a`, copy `main.rb` into the folder, and uses `main.rb` to stub out the needed files within that new folder.

+If you'd rather do it yourself, though:

+---

 Copy `main.rb` into it's own folder, then run `ruby main.rb setup`.
 This will create files called `solver.rb`, `input.txt`, and `input.sample.txt`.
 If you pass an argument that looks like a year/day combination (ex: `2021/01`) it will attempt to load `input.txt` with your actual input.

 Each solution folder should have it's own copy of `main.rb`, which can be ran from the command line to actually execute the solution.
 It expects to find a file called `solver.rb` to exist which defines the following: